 Despite the progress we had over the past ten years and I would have assume much more have been done by schools to prepare students for the job market, I was sorely disappointed to learn otherwise last week.

-I was invited in my capacity as a career coach to participate in a career talk for a leading private education institution and it was partly to promote one of their MBA program.
+I was invited in my capacity as a career coach to participate in a career talk for a leading private education institution and it was partly to promote one of their MBA programs.
 I was assuming the crowd to be of certain strategic level and did a presentation along that line.

 I thought it went well although I sense something was amiss halfway through the presentation.
 It was towards the end that I realized what was wrong.

 They approached me to ask about their resume layout, is it comprehensive enough and how do they fill up the experience column.

 One guy even asked if JobStreet (a job board) would charge him if he finds a job through them.

 So in view of the amateurish questions posed to me, I will be dedicating this blog post on creating the perfect resume.